openspending/community.openspending.org/resources/osi/texty.md

 <a href="http://www.flickr.com/photos/94746900@N06/8895650387/" title="thumbnail by anderspedersenOKF, on Flickr"><img src="https://farm9.staticflickr.com/8123/8895650387_c1f6582979_o.jpg" width="600" height="373" alt="thumbnail"></a>

-The impact of open tender data
+#Impact of open tender data
 Since 2008 when information about tenders became openly available for the first time, there has been a shift in the public opinion about tenders and public spending on procurement.
 Today there seems to be a